Go back to all articles

 In the rapidly evolving landscape of online education, prominent EdTech platforms like Coursera, edX, and Khan Academy have become essential tools for learners worldwide.
 However, the past few years there have seen significant outages across these platforms, disrupting educational experiences and raising concerns about their reliability.

-These incidents have highlighted the critical importance of performance testing – a process designed to ensure that software can handle expected user loads without compromising on speed, stability, and functionality.
+These incidents have highlighted the critical importance of performance testing service – a process designed to ensure that software can handle expected user loads without compromising on speed, stability, and functionality.

 This article explores recent outages in the EdTech sector and discusses how robust performance testing could have prevented these costly crashes, ensuring a smoother, uninterrupted learning experience for users.